An excerpt from a future publication by yours truly. It was going to be a short story, but the things in it have taken

 And who are these Lords and Ladies of doom, gloom, fashion faux-pas (plural), and righteous suffering?
 There are a bunch of ‘em – Lucifer, Thanatos, Yama, Pesta, Eugene, a sweet little psycho bitch name Penelope, and of course Stan (real name Satan, but he lost the first ‘a’ in a bet; not something he likes publicized) – but it’s really any high profile demonic sort that happens to have the shelf space for your spiritual energy (or whatever the heck you wanna call it) that’ll welcome you with open arms.
-Hell’s Finest used to do the whole sign-on-the-dotted-line thing themselves, but when the world started getting uglier a few thousand years ago they embraced the whole idea of outsourcing.
+Hell’s Finest used to do the whole sign-on-the-dotted-line thing themselves, but when the world started getting uglier a few hundred years ago they embraced the whole idea of outsourcing.

-Actually, you should count yourselves lucky, because I’m one of the nice guys.
+Actually, you should count yourselves lucky because I’m one of the nice guys.
 I shower every day, I’m punctual, I grill a mean jerk chicken, and nine times out of ten I make sure you don’t know what hit you when I finally send you on your way.
-There are other Grim that don’t share my scruples about sending you screaming and bleeding on the way out.
+There are other Grim that don’t share my scruples about making sure you’re screaming and bleeding on the way out.

 Or, put it this way: that song with the lines “He knows if you’ve been bad or good / So be good for goodness sake” wasn’t originally written for Santa Claus.

 Bottom line is they know when you’re serious they’ll call you on it.
 If all goes according to plan… bang, you’re dead.
 Your physical body is, at any rate.
 They’ll live up to their part of whatever bargain you hash out, but it’ll be on their terms starting with wiping out the life you were living before you decided to cut corners.
 Food for thought, eh?

 Which brings me to the point of all this…